UoB-COMSM0110/2024-group-13/READMEReport.md

 ## Evaluation
-We carried out evaluations at different points of the development process in order to have constant feedback and help navigate the final product design.
+We carried out evaluations at different points of the development process to have constant feedback and help navigate the final product design.
 This section will discuss the results.

 ### Qualitative Evalutations
 After implementing initial features, such as the different pages and item initialisation, we performed our first qualitative assessment.
 We conducted a heuristic test with an external but well-informed third party.
 Importantly this was prior to the full implementation of the Collision Engine and meant that the user was severely restricted in their ability to fully assess the game.